Alan Jones (architect): Education and research

 From 2008 to 2016, as director of education (architecture), Jones jointly managed and led the subject area of architecture at Queen's University.
 He was appointed a professor in 2019.
 He has been invited to be a design critic at the schools of architecture in Delft, Robert Gordon University (then Institute), Cambridge, North London, Bath, and Dublin Institute of Technology and University College Dublin.
-He was a member of the RIBA Education Committee (2001–2012) and the Architects' Council of Europe Education Working Group (2003–2009).
-He was a member of the national RIBA Research and Innovation Group and Research Grants Committee from 2010 to 2017.
+He was a member of the RIBA Education Committee (2001–2012).
 Through over 100 role models, his "Success through Architecture" project documents the diversity of mainstream practice and the "extended profession" within other areas of business and culture.
 He was a member of the advisory panel, along with Robin Nicholson and others, for the 2015–2017 AHRC-funded research project "The Value of Architecture and Architects".
+He has also judged various student education awards, including bronze and silver submissions for the RIBA President’s Awards.